WiseLibs/better-sqlite3/Performance.md

 If you don't access the database from multiple processes simultaneously, you'll never encounter this issue.

-If you do access the database from multiple processes simultaneously, preventing this issue is very simple: **periodically use the [db.checkpoint()](https://github.com/JoshuaWise/better-sqlite3/wiki/API#checkpointforce---number) method to force recycling of the WAL file**.
+If you do access the database from multiple processes simultaneously, preventing this issue is very simple: **periodically use the [db.checkpoint()](https://github.com/JoshuaWise/better-sqlite3/wiki/API#checkpointforce---number) method when the WAL file gets too big**.

 # Maximum power